 Richard Dean Anderson

 In 1997, Anderson returned to television as the lead actor of the series Stargate SG-1, a spin-off continuation of the 1994 film Stargate, replacing actor Kurt Russell.
 He played the lead from 1997 to 2005 and had a recurring role from 2005 to 2007.
 Since 1997, he has starred in only one film: Stargate: Continuum, released in 2008 as a sequel film after the Stargate SG-1 film The Ark of Truth.
-He appeared in the follow-up Stargate spin-off series Stargate: Atlantis and Stargate: Universe (reprising his role from SG-1 as Major General and later Lieutenant General Jack O'Neill).
+He appeared in the follow-up Stargate spin-off series Stargate: Atlantis and Stargate: Universe (reprising his role from SG-1 as General and Jack O'Neill).

 Biography from the Wikipedia article Richard Dean Anderson.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.